-A signed VNSNY CHOICE Provider Credentialing Application is required in addition to applicable credentialing documents and certifications.
+In addition to the CAQH Provider Application, supplemental credentialing documents and certifications are requested and reviewed.
 Examples of requested information includes:

-- 1. New York State License and Registration
+- New York State License and Registration

-- 2. Valid and Current DEA certification (physicians only)
+- Valid and Current DEA certification (physicians only)

-- 3. Board Certification
+- Board Certification

-- 4. Insurance Coverage (Participating providers are required to carry insurance coverage amounts as specified in their contract, as required by VNSNY CHOICE policy or as required by law or regulation.
+- Insurance Coverage (Participating providers are required to carry insurance coverage amounts as specified in their contract, as required by VNSNY CHOICE policy, or as required by law or regulation.

-- 5. Malpractice History
+- Malpractice History

-- 6. Federal and/State Sanctions
+- Federal and/State Sanctions

-- 7. Medicaid/Medicare Participation Status
+- Medicaid/Medicare Participation Status

-- 8. Curriculum Vitae (CV)
+- Curriculum Vitae (CV)

-- 9. Hospital Privileges (Physicians only)
+- Hospital Privileges (Physicians only)

-- 10. HIV Specialist PCP Addendum
+- HIV Specialist PCP Addendum

-- 11. Disclosure of Ownership and Control Interest Statement
+- Disclosure of Ownership and Control Interest Statement

-- 12. IRS-W9 Form
+- IRS-W9 Form

-- 13. New York City Vendex rating letter (for city contractors only)
+- Collaborative Physician Agreement (Physician Assistants and Nurse Practitioners only)